ozgeegorucu/ozgeegorucu/README.md

 💬 Ask me about anything related to GIS, data analysis, or data science.
 I'm happy to share my knowledge and help!

-📫 You can reach me via email at usalozge@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/ozgegorucu).

 😄 Pronouns: She/Her